SPACE. HOLDER, WISE. WOMAN, SOUL. GUIDE

 Simone draws on ancient tools of Yoga, Yoga Nidra and Medicine Wheel teachings, in synergy with the plant teachers and shamanic practices.
 She offers a multifaceted perspective that gently encourages you home, to your heart space and soul’s purpose.

 Simone has over two decades of experience as a yoga practitioner and Yoga Alliance accredited yoga teacher trainer (E-RYT 500).
-Supported by a Bachelor in Social Work, she has served as a crisis counsellor working with women affected by violence.
+Supported by a Bachelor in Social Work, she has served as a crisis counsellor working from an anti-oppression paradigm with women affected by violence.
 It was here that she began cultivating her skill for ‘holding space’ – embracing the deepest wells of emotion with full presence to allow others to transform and heal.
 Simone is also a certified aromatherapist, holistic practitioner, mentor and entrepreneur.

 Increasingly drawn to nature-based spirituality, Simone spends intensive periods working in ceremony with various plant medicines.
 At key junctures of her life, several Vision Quests inspired by Native American traditions and Western psychology have also served to deepen Simone’s connection with nature.
 There she gained fundamental and humbling insights into herSelf and our place in the other-than-human world, while water fasting during periods of time alone in communion with the wilderness in the Canadian Pacific Northwest and in the American desert of the US Four Corners.
 Simone also spends time sitting with an elder of the SikSika/Sauk (Blackfeet) tradition who’s Medicine Wheel / Sacred Compass teachings she shares with blessing and permission.